 - SeedSave.org: Online seed school with free downloadable book about the basics of seed saving

-- Hudson Valley Seed Library: Featured in the movie, Hudson is much more than a library—it's also a place where you can order heirloom seed
+- Hudson Valley Seed Library: Featured in the movie, Hudson is much more than a library — it's also a place where you can order heirloom seed

 Why Independent Films Are So Important

-Cinema plays an important role in how we think, how our opinions are formed, and how we view our ever changing world.
+Cinema plays an important role in how we think, how our opinions are formed, and how we view our ever-changing world.
 Independent film makers take huge risks and are often the main financial support behind bringing you cutting edge and riveting news through the eyes of experts and real life survivors.

 They are not swayed by cinema or popular opinion, but are instead influenced by their dynamic surroundings and the evolution of change to bring you the facts at their own cost.
 We need independent film makers to continue to bring us the news that no one else is willing to face.
-Please show your support to these amazing artists for their hard work and efforts to bring us the facts by visiting their sites, sharing their information, and purchasing their films.
+Please show your support for these amazing artists for their hard work and efforts to bring us the facts by visiting their sites, sharing their information and purchasing their films.